DKotykhin/Stripe-backend/README.md

 -   Bcrypt for creating password hash
 -   3 models for database: Store, Users, Orders
 -   CRUD operations for models
--   Get aggregate info about users orders
+-   Get aggregated info about users orders
+-   Payment intend and payment refund
+-   Stripe Webhook for updating database with new orders

 ## Environment Variables